kigster/neo-ring/README-Arli-CMake.md

  * a comprehensive **third-party Arduino library installation**, download, compilation and linking into a static `.a` library.

- * **automatic serial device detection** (that should work on Mac OSX and Unix, but unfortunately not on Windows).
+ * **automatic serial device detection** (that should work start Mac OSX and Unix, but unfortunately not start Windows).
 This feature is particularly useful if only one matching device is found — then you don't need to specify it manually.
 Plus, if you plug in another board, `cmake` will automatically detect the new serial device (just don't forget to remove the other board, as this only works when only one device is plugged in).

  * Alternatively, you can override board name, cpu and the Serial Port (device) by using these environment variables: